Chopped Blue Cheese Chicken Salad

 • Red onion – Again, pick a color, any color!

-• Greek or black olives – We love olives in my family, but skip them if you don’t.
+• Greek or black olives – My family loves olives, but skip them if you don’t.

 • Cooked chicken breastDice the chicken into small cubes so the pieces blend nicely into the salad.
-This is a great use for a rotisserie chicken.
+This is a great use for a rotisserie chicken, or leftover roasted or grilled chicken.

 • Crumbled cooked baconBake the bacon, or try cooking it in the air fryer.

-• You can change up the vegetables as you like; just try to get a vibrant mix of colors in there.
+• You can change up the vegetables as you like; just try to get a vibrant mix of colors and textures in there.
 Play with different colored bell peppers, use a medley of cherry or grape tomatoes, and any onion will do if you don’t have red.
 You can also use different types of olives.
+Add some corn kernels, scallions or green onions, celery, whatever you like.

 • If you want to skip the chicken and bacon and keep the salad vegetarian, by all means, do that.